 - Media Studies

 The academic day is divided into 30 minute periods.
 There are ten periods in a day.
-The day starts at 07h30 with either assembly, chapel, Cordies Families or a form period and the academic programme starts at 08h00.
-A prep period is part of the school day from 14h15 – 14h45 for Grade 4 to 7, on Mondays, Tuesdays and Thursdays.
+The day starts at 07h30, with either assembly, chapel, Cordies Families or a form period.
+The academic programme starts at 08h00.
+A prep period is part of the school day, from 14h15 – 14h45 for Grades 4 to 7, on Mondays, Tuesdays and Thursdays.

 Homework is given on Mondays, Tuesdays and Thursdays.
 Boys have a Cordwalles Homework Diary where they are taught to record and manage their homework, studying and other school commitments.
 Teachers and parents monitor these diaries and guide the boys in time and task management.
 Prep can usually be completed within the prep lesson.
 Unfinished prep will be taken home to be completed.
 Preparation for tests requires further time and focus after school hours.